 George E. Bates Professor

-Prof. Viceira's research studies the design of asset allocation strategies for long-term investors, both individuals and institutions, and the management and organization of large institutional investors, including pension funds, endowments, and large asset managers such as mutual fund companies or wealth management groups.
-He is the author of multiple articles published in leading academic and practitioner-oriented finance journals, book chapters, Harvard Business School case studies, and the book "Strategic Asset Allocation" (with J. Y. Campbell).
-His research has received several awards recognizing its contributions to the theory and practice of asset management, including the TIAA-CREF Paul Samuelson Award, the 2005 Graham and Dodd Award by the CFA Institute, and the 2004 Prize for Financial Innovation of the Q-Group, Inquire Europe, and Inquire U.K. He has also served as judge for the TIAA-CREF Paul Samuelson Award, and as a member of the program committee of the Annual Meeting of the American Finance Association, the Western Finance Association, the European Finance Association, and the European Financial Management Association, among others.
+His research has received several awards recognizing its contributions to the theory and practice of asset management, including the 2002 TIAA-CREF Paul Samuelson Award, the 2005 Graham and Dodd Award by the CFA Institute, the 2004 Prize for Financial Innovation of the Q-Group, Inquire Europe, and Inquire U.K., and the 2014 Arthur Warga Award by the The Society for Financial Studies.
+He has also served as judge for the TIAA-CREF Paul Samuelson Award, and as a member of the program committee of the Annual Meeting of the American Finance Association, the Western Finance Association, the European Finance Association, and the European Financial Management Association, among others.

-Professor Viceira serves as an external consultant, advisor, and director to asset management firms, pension funds, international organizations, and not-for-profit organizations.
-He is also a trustee of the Financial Accounting Foundation (FAF).
-The FAF is the independent, private-sector organization responsible for the oversight of the Financial Accounting Standards Board (FASB) and the Governmental Accounting Standards Board (GASB).
+Professor Viceira serves as an external consultant, advisor, and director to asset management firms, pension funds, sovereign wealth funds, central banks, international organizations, insurance companies, and not-for-profit organizations.
+He is also a public Governor of the Financial Industry Regulatory Authority (FINRA), the self-regulatory organization for the securities industry in the United States, and past trustee of the Financial Accounting Foundation, the independent, private-sector organization responsible for the oversight of the Financial Accounting Standards Board (FASB) and the Governmental Accounting Standards Board (GASB) in the United States.